How is the Water at your Work? Why Workplace Water Quality Matters

 Even more important than a lack of ergonomic equipment, a tiresome co-worker or loud desk eater, is a water quality problem at your office.
 Issues can range from a lack of water availability to a water quality problem, and nameless issues in between.

-Access to quality drinking water in the office environment is an extremely important, and often overlooked issue.
+Access to quality drinking water in the office environment is an extremely important, and often an overlooked issue.
 If you are looking for ways to help improve the quality or availability of clean, drinking water in your office, then we’re here to help!

 How Hydration Affects Workers and Productivity